EdwinB12/Explainable-Christmas/README.md

 5. Build and train a Convolutiona Neural Network (CNN) Segmentation Model
 6. Generate Shap Values for a small subset of the data

+## Installation
+The repository has been tested with python=3.9.
+We recommend setting up an environment and using pip to install dependencies:
+`pip install -r requirements.txt`

 ## Repository Structure